 A majority of exterior farmhouse shutters installed utilized slats, or louvers, to maximize function.
 Multiple tasks were required of these invaluable window accessories, but they were primarily installed to regulate temperature.
 Intense summer heat could largely be reduced by closing exterior shutters.
 East and west panels prevented direct sunlight from entering the home, while slightly opened louvers allowed for air to pass.
-Farmhouse shutters could then fully swing open with hand-forged hinges for maximum access.
-Shutters remained open with basic shutter dogs that locked the panels in place.
-Solid wood farmhouse shutters added a layer of well needed insulation to the window for cold winter conditions.
-Sleet, snow, strong winds and hail threatened the constitution of primitive window glass without the welcomed barrier of exterior shutters.
+Window shutters could then fully swing open with hand-forged hinges for maximum access.
+Wooden shutters remained open with basic shutter dogs that locked the panels in place.
+Solid wood outdoor shutters added a layer of well needed insulation to the window for cold winter conditions.
+Sleet, snow, strong winds and hail threatened the constitution of primitive glass without the welcomed barrier of exterior window shutters.

 As discussed, louvered exterior shutter were favored because of their versatility.
 Yet rustic board and batten shutters were easy to construct and performed many of required tasks.
 Board and batten shutters were built like barnwood doors.
 Vertical boards were positioned and secured with horizontal battens.
 Spaces could be left between the boards for a limited breeze to pass.